bukiro/PECS-Work-Assets/README.md

 Active to-do:
 - Implement all Worn Items (Core Rulebook)
+- Keep or remove the counterspellOnly property on SpellChoice and the matching functionalities; Change Ring of Counterspells from storedSpell to data if the property is removed.
+The ring is not finished until this decision is made.
+- Consider changing Cassock of Devotion to one item with a hardcoded mechanism instead of one item per skill.

 Implement:
 - Cache system to prevent re-calculating complicated values if nothing has changed